Charged with a Federal Offense in Ohio? Call HMW Law

 Federal crimes are not necessarily more serious than other crimes.
 The severity of a crime usually depends on the specific offense and the circumstances surrounding it.
 However, federal crimes are often more complex and can have more severe consequences than state or local crimes.

 Federal investigations and prosecutions can involve significant resources and may result in harsher penalties, such as longer prison sentences and higher fines.
+After all, federal sentencing guidelines are frequently more severe than what you’ll see on a state level.

 Are federal crimes processed in federal court?